etclab/istio-tools/mazu.md

                 runAsGroup: 0
                 privileged: true
             ```
-        3. Modify the image value to use a modified fortio image that has basic unix tools
+        3. Modify the image value to use a modified fortio image that has basic unix tools.
+Make sure not to update the image for `shell` container.
             - Set the `image` from `fortio/fortio:latest_release` to `npankaj365/fortio-busybox:latest`
     - Rerun the pods creation step
         ```
         # Assuming you are in the perf/benchmark directory
-        kubectl -n twopods apply -f tmp/twopods.yaml
+        kubectl -n $NAMESPACE apply -f tmp/twopods.yaml
         ```

     - Verify the two fortio pods are running successfully.
         You should the two pods to be in `running` status.
         ```
-        kubectl -n twopods get pods
+        kubectl -n $NAMESPACE get pods
         ```

 5. Prepare Python Environment